Why Tuck A Sweater Into A Skirt?

 What Kind Of Thick Sweater To Tuck Into A Skirt

 Before you can learn how to tuck a sweater into a skirt, you need to get the right sweater.
 This means you’re going to skip your longer sweaters.
 Yes, there are some solid hacks for this, which I go into below, but you know I’m all about efficiency and the best piece for the best outfit, and less about the hacks.
 Basically, your thick sweater needs to be short, and it is usually better if it doesn’t have a band at the bottom hem.
 You want minimal to no band at the bottom of the sweater.
-Below are some great shorter sweaters with no bands at the hem available now.
-I recommend ordering one size down on all of them.
+Below are some great shorter sweaters with no bands at the hem.
+I recommend ordering one size down in all of them.